 While this primer on tipping etiquette is meant for clients of American hotels, most of these recommendations are practical for the Netherlands as well and can spare visitors the risk of awkwardness or embarrassment.

-In Germany, by contrast, rounding up to the nearest euro at cafés or tipping 10% at restaurants is a common practice, whereas tipping at hotels is less so.
+In Germany, by contrast, rounding up to the nearest euro at cafés or tipping 10 percent at restaurants is a common practice, whereas tipping at hotels is less so.

 In Spain, it's possible to round up the total amount of the bill as a tip, but the practice is rare; our Spain Travel expert conducted a survey that shows that only an upscale restaurant bill would warrant a tip, provided that the service was satisfactory.

-In the UK, tipping 10 to 15% is standard at a sit-down restaurant or large pub, unless the establishment already levies a service charge.
+In the UK, tipping 10 to 15 percent is standard at a sit-down restaurant or large pub, unless the establishment already levies a service charge.
 At smaller pubs in Ireland, offering the bartender to pour himself a drink on your tab is an acceptable form of tipping.

 Even pricey Scandinavia has tipping practices which vary from country to country.
-Denmark includes gratuity in the bill, but visitors can show their appreciation by rounding up the bill or tipping up to 10%.
+Denmark includes gratuity in the bill, but visitors can show their appreciation by rounding up the bill or tipping up to 10 percent.
 The same is true for Iceland.
-Tipping by rounding up or adding 5 to 10% of the bill is less unusual in Sweden.
+Tipping by rounding up or adding 5 to 10 percent of the bill is less unusual in Sweden.
 In Norway, however, tips are left in a wider variety of situations, as our Scandinavia Travel expert reports.